Skip to main content

 Neville Goddard taught that every state already contains within it the means of its expression.
 The five loaves and two fish are symbolic elements:

-Five loaves may represent our five senses, the common tools through which we perceive the world.
+• Five loaves: our five senses, the tools through which we perceive limitation.

-Two fish may symbolise feeling and imagination, the creative twin forces that swim beneath the surface.
+• Two fish: feeling and imagination, the hidden creative forces swimming beneath the surface of conscious awareness.

 What you perceive (the loaves) and what you imagine (the fish) are the building blocks of your world.
 Though they seem meagre, when offered to the I AM in gratitude and faith, they multiply.